sohonisaurabh/XT-Summit-Behavioral-Cloning-using-Deep-Learning/README.md

   More resources can be found in below mentioned links:

   Stanford's course on deep learning (cs 231n)
-  Udacity self driving car nanodegree course TensorFlow
+  Udacity self-driving car nanodegree course TensorFlow
   Keras
   TensorBoard